 If you don’t make a Will

-Do you need to have assets to leave?
+Do you need to have assets to make a Will?

-If you’re cohabiting, then your partner will not be entitled to anything under the rules of intestacy.
+If you are cohabiting, your partner will not receive anything under the Rules of Intestacy.
 If you want to leave them anything, you will need to make a Will.

 Making a Will

 You are entitled to make a Will once you reach the age of 18.
 It is a straightforward process and you can simply give your lawyer a list of the people you would like to inherit your assets for them to draft the document.

 Everything can be dealt with remotely and/or by webcam so there is no need to attend an office.
 Once it has been signed, it can be stored until needed.

 Making a Will can give peace of mind to you and your loved ones and it can stay in place until it needs updating.
 It is a good idea to review it from time to time, particularly around the time of any major life changes such as buying a home, marrying or having children.